-SalinPlus, a home salt therapy device, is a product licensed by Lion Healthcare, based in Perth, Australia.
-It both charges the air with tiny salt particles and filters the air of other particulates, including dust and allergens.
+SalinPlus, a home salt therapy device, is a licensed product of Lion Healthcare, based in Perth, Australia.
+It both charges the air with tiny salt particles and filters the air of other particles, including dust and allergens.

 Lion Healthcare was launched in 2011.
-SalinPlus went on the market in Western Australia in 2012.
-Based on their early success, the company began distributing the device nationwide, with an unprecedented 60-day money back guarantee.
+SalinPlus came to market in 2012 at Western Australia.
+Due to its early success, the company began distributing the device nationwide, with an unprecedented 60-day money-back guarantee.
 In 2017, the company secured exclusive distribution rights in Canada and the United States.

 The device itself was invented by a Romanian chemist, Constantin Pascu in 1999.
-In 2002, it earned the Gold Medal at the 51st World Exhibition for Innovation, Research, and New Technology, held that year in Brussels.
+In 2002, it received the Gold Medal at the 51st World Exhibition of Innovation, Research and New Technologies, held that year in Brussels.

-The company’s founder, Barry Colgan, B.E., came upon SalinPlus during a visit to Ireland.
-He was so impressed by the product that he traveled to Romania to meet the inventor.
-The licensing for Australia and New Zealand followed.
+The company’s founder, Barry Colgan, B.E., came across SalinPlus while visiting Ireland.
+He was so impressed with the product that he traveled to Romania to meet the inventor.
+Licensing for Australia and New Zealand followed.

 Salt therapy is a recent addition to treatments for asthma, COPD, allergies, bronchitis, and other breathing-related conditions.
 But while it is a new treatment, indications of the benefits of salt in the air date back to the mid-1800s, when salt miners were observed to have no breathing problems.

 Salt therapy rooms mimic salt caves.
 Some use pink salt imported from eastern Europe; the pink salt has 84 minerals in it.
 Each salt therapy room has a halogenerator, which crushes the salt into tiny particles—1-5 microns in size (an inch is 25,400 microns long).
 These particles are sprayed into the air.